rjwut/ian/README.md

     `PathResolver` yourself.
 It should be noted that IAN does not require a full Artemis install; at most only the three types of files listed above are needed.

+    After constructing a `Context` object, you are ready to proceed.

 2.  **Construct a `ThreadedArtemisNetworkInterface` object.** This object is responsible for managing the connection to the Artemis server.
-You must provide the constructor with the host/IP address and port to which it should connect.
-(By default, Artemis servers listen for connections on port 2010, but this can be changed in the artemis.ini file.)
+Along with the `Context` object you instantiated earlier, you must provide the constructor with the host/IP address and port to which it should connect.
+(By default, Artemis servers listen for connections on port 2010, but this can be changed in the `artemis.ini` file.)
 On construction, it will attempt to connect, throwing an `IOException` if it fails.

 3.  **Add event listeners.** Next, you must add one or more event listeners to the `ThreadedArtemisNetworkInterface` object via the `addListener()` method.
 Event listeners are